kuntalkumarpal/Software-Security/README.md

 In this attack using the ../ in a series, one can reach the root directory.
 The number of ../ doesn't matter to reach the root.
 Then one can append the path to a malicious file.

 - Egg Environment Variable Usage
 Using putenv() one can add a shellcode to an environment variable.
 It is called planting an egg in the environment.
 Then get the address of the environment variable and somehow use this address to invoke the shell.
 This can be done in two ways.
-1) If an integer array you can directly store address of EGG
+1) Directly giving address of EGG If an integer array you can directly store address of EGG

      `int main(int argc, char *argv[]
      {